USCbiostats/BinaryDosage/README.md

 ##### Merging binary dosage files

 Merging binary dosage files is done by SNP ID.
 The files to merge cannot have the same subject IDs.
-See the vignette “mergingfiles” for more information.
+See the vignette [Merging Files](mergingfiles.html) for more information.
 In this example we are assuming two separate groups of subjects were imputed separately to the same reference panel.

 To merge files, the user calls the
 <span style="font-family:Courier">bdmerge</span> function and passes the